DanielVNZ/Trakt2EmbySync/README.md

    - If you see an error or the window closes immediately, try right-clicking and select "Run as administrator"
 4. Follow the instructions in the web interface

+   NOTE: there is a bug currrently, once installed and you have set everything up restart the application.

 ## Starting the Application (After Setup)

 After you've completed the setup once, you can use the simpler run scripts to start the app: